monojit18/K8s-Cluster-Setup/README.md

 - Create *Namespaces* for *DEV* and *QA* environments

+- Create Azure Container Registry in Azure Portal

+- Clone Repos - 2 Sample microservices interacting with each other

+- Build each Microservice with docker and Push the docker images to ACR (*Azure Container Registry*)

+- Install Helm package manager

 - Deploy Microservivces using YAML file rather than command line

-- Scale (out/in) Applications - *Manually*

-- Install Helm package manager

 - Install *Nginx* *Ingress* *Controller* along with *MetalLB*, providing Load Balancer solution for bare metsal scenario

 - Create k8s Ingress object and route to Nginx service from outside

 - Use Nginx Ingress Controller to route to appropriate services

+- Scale (out/in) Applications - *Manually*

 - Network Policy to restrict traffic from/to desrired applications only